 after each panel.

-- General Setup: Enter a name and description for the published study, provide a protocol document, and select the new location.
-By default the published study is created as a child of the source study folder.
-You can select a different parent by clicking Change for the Location field.
+- Location: By default the published study is created as a child of the source study folder.
+You can select a different parent location if desired.

 - Participants: Either select one or more of the existing participant groups, or use all participants.